ROCm/gpu-cluster-networking/docs/how-to/multi-node-config.rst

 Install and run the `OFED performance tests <https://github.com/linux-rdma/perftest>`_ for host to host (H2H) testing.
 Loopback is implemented in the tests to remove the switch from benchmark results.
-Remember to install OFED Perfests on both nodes you plan to use in this section.
+Remember to install OFED perftests on both nodes you plan to use in this section.
 Commands may require ``sudo`` depending on user privileges.